rachelvansciver/SAACO3/messaging/Kinesis.md

 - Firehose has a single target

 ## Firehose
-- load streaming data into data stores/ lakes and analytic tools
+- load streaming data into data stores/lakes and analytic tools
 - serverless
 - scales to data throughput
 - aws managed